 We Are All Wild Things

 Catalogue essay on Permindar Kaur's work for her exhibition Hiding Out at the Djanogly Gallery, Nottingham, February 2014.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Permindar Kaurartist

 On the way to or from the Djanogly Gallery, we will probably all spot pictograms of the human form in civic signage.
 Directional signs in buildings and motorway, green or red lights at a street crossing all use simplified figures, largely gender, age or race neutral, which indicate that you or I should follow their guidance.
 As citizens, we are turned into a simple logo for our own safety and the familiar ‘man digging’ and ‘children crossing’ signs were designed by Margaret Calvert for the purpose in 1963.
 Permindar Kaur adapts this vivid shorthand for humanity and places her own human ciphers alongside softer little creatures, infants or maybe toys or pets, to set out her paradigms.
 She reminds us that we are all animals, part of a species but all dependent on and vulnerable to our individual surface protection of skin, hair and nails or clothes as well as matters more innate, cultural and individual.